 peanut butter filling

-- In a medium bowl, mix together the peanut butter, sugar, butter, vanilla, and salt until combined and completely smooth.
-Set to the side.
+- In a medium bowl, mix together the peanut butter, powdered sugar, unsalted butter, vanilla, and salt until combined and completely smooth.
+Set to the side.½ cup Creamy Peanut Butter, ¼ cup Powdered Sugar, 2 tablespoon Unsalted Butter, Pinch of Salt

 - Adjust an oven rack to the middle of the oven.
 Preheat the oven to 350ºF (180ºC).
 Grease a 9 by 13 inch (23 by 33 cm) baking pan and line with a parchment sling.

-- In a small bowl, whisk together the flour, salt, and baking powder.
+- In a small bowl, whisk together the flour, salt, and baking powder.1 cup + 2 tablespoon All-Purpose Flour, ¾ teaspoon Salt, ½ teaspoon Baking Powder

-- In a small bowl, whisk together the eggs, granulated and brown sugars, canola oil, and vanilla.
+- In a small bowl, whisk together the eggs, granulated and brown sugars, canola oil, and vanilla.4 Large Eggs, 1 ½ cups Granulated Sugar, ½ cup Brown Sugar, ½ cup Canola Oil, 2 teaspoon Pure Vanilla Extract

 - Place the butter and chocolate in a small, heavy-bottom saucepan set over low heat and melt together, stirring frequently to prevent the chocolate from scorching.
 Continue cooking until the mixture is smooth.
-Off the heat, add the cocoa powder to the chocolate and whisk until completely combined.
+Off the heat, add the cocoa powder to the chocolate and whisk until completely combined.8 tablespoon Unsalted Butter, 8 oz Bittersweet Chocolate, ¼ cup Dutch Process Cocoa Powder

 - Add the chocolate mixture to the sugar-egg mixture and whisk until smooth.
 Add the flour mixture and stir until just combined.